Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Ant-Man and the Wasp

 Among the many many distinct corners of the Marvel Cinematic Universe, Ant-Man has carved out a distinct segment that’s appropriately small scale.
-Scott Lang’s second journey sees him group up with former flame Hope van Dyne to combat a mysterious new villain.
-Paul Rudd is affable as ever reverse Misplaced star Evangeline Lilly, whereas Michael Peña stays a scene-stealer as their dim-witted buddy Luis.
+Scott Lang’s second journey sees him staff up with former flame Hope van Dyne to struggle a mysterious new villain.
+Paul Rudd is affable as ever reverse Misplaced star Evangeline Lilly, whereas Michael Peña stays a scene-stealer as their dim-witted good friend Luis.
 DC

 Starring: Paul Rudd, Evangeline Lilly, Michael Peña, Walton Goggins